tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 I wasn't ready for a long term relationship when I was 24.
-In my mind, I had another 5 solid years of bachelordom and hard work before I'd even have to think about settling down, let alone making time for romantic dinners and movie nights.
+In my mind, I had another 5 solid years of bachelordom and hard work before I'd even have to think about settling down and making time for romantic dinners and movie nights.

 I worried a lot about fucking up the plan.
 After all, I had read so much about how family and startups don't mix, and how long nights at the office take their